 The Portuguese scored his side's third goal in the 3-0 win over Jurgen Klopp's side in the first leg of their Champions League quarter-final clash, but limped off late on.

-And he will be rested for the match in San Sebastian against the Basque outfit but should be fine to line up in the return leg in Germany.
+And, as a result, he will be rested for the match in San Sebastian against the Basque outfit, though he should be fine to line up in the return leg in Germany.

 "Cristiano will rest.
 He is tired and has a bit of a problem," the former Chelsea boss told reporters.
 "We prefer him to stay in Madrid, work and get ready for the next game.